Omar Torrijos Herrera District

 Omar Torrijos Herrera is a district in the Panamanian province of Colón, located approximately 115 km west of Panama City.
-It is named after Omar Torrijos, de facto leader of Panama from 1968 to 1981.
+It is named after Omar Torrijos Herrera, de facto leader of Panama from 1968 to 1981.

 Geography

 Omar Torrijos Herrera is located in the western part of Colón Province on the Atlantic side of the Panamanian cordillera.
 It borders the Donoso District of Colón Province to the west and north, and La Pintada District of Coclé Province to the east and south.
 The municipality covers an area of 198.6 km2.

 The terrain is mountainous with steep slopes, and covered by rainforest.
 The Cocle del Norte River forms the district's eastern border with La Pintada.
 The district lies within the Donoso Multiple-Use protected area.
 Deforestation and pollution caused by mining are serious environmental concerns.

 History

 The town of Coclesito was officially founded by Omar Torrijos on 8 August 1970.
 In 1971 he brought several heads of water buffalo from Trinidad and Tobago to set up an agricultural cooperative in Coclesito.
 The cooperative lasted until 1990, when the buffalo were divided between the households who had operated it.
 Nowadays mining has become the major industry in the area, and domestic tourism is also being developed.

 On 20 February 2018, the National Assembly decreed the establishment of Omar Torrijos Herrera District from the former corregimiento of San José del General in Donoso District.